mazonos/mazonos.com/src/content/en/index.md

     message: LINUX FROM SCRATCH BASED

 features:
--
+    screen-desktop:
         title: Ready for Desktops
         text: With many native and packaged apps in our repository!
--
+    layers:
         title: Package Manager
         text: We use the BananaPKG that was developed for our system.
--
+    check:
         title: Keep Simple
         text: We keep the KISS philosophy, enjoy the simplest way!

 showcase:
 -